apache/guacamole-website/README.md

 | `add-tracking.pl` | Utility script which edits specified HTML files in-place, adding the project's Google Analytics tracking code at the end of the `<body>` (requires Perl).
 | `build.sh`    | The website build script (usage documented below).
 | `doc/`        | Per-release documentation for Apache Guacamole.
 This directory contains one subdirectory per release, where each subdirectory contains the overall manual (`.../gug/`) API documentation for each part of the Guacamole core (`.../libguac/`, `.../guacamole-common/`, etc.).
 Files in this directory are not interpreted by Jekyll, as there are far too many files for this to be reasonable.
 They are instead copied into place by the `build.sh` script.
+| `Dockerfile`  | A docker file that can be used to build and serve the website.
 | `images/`     | Images which are referenced within the website HTML and CSS.
 | `pub/`        | Miscellaneous public files, such as test scripts.
 The test scripts in this directory have historically been shared to users to help with debugging.
 | `styles/`     | All CSS files referenced by the website HTML.